CoryBorek/notes-md/classes/cs4720/module1/index.md

 CPU unit packaged in a single chip, e.g. Interl Core processors

 ## Microcomputer
-a computer taht uses a Microprocessor as a CPU, e.g. a personal computer
+a computer that uses a Microprocessor as a CPU, e.g. a personal computer

 ## Microcontroller
-Created b y packaging CPU, Memory, and I/O parts and buses in a single chip, e.g., Intel 8051, ARM Cortex-M.
+Created by packaging CPU, Memory, and I/O parts and buses in a single chip, e.g., Intel 8051, ARM Cortex-M.

 Also called a SoC or System on Chip.